Auto-Generated Content: How Is It Harming Your SEO?

 auto generated content

-• Content is mechanically translated and published without being checked by a human.
+• Material that is mechanically translated and published without human review.

-• Content is created by “scraping” RSS feeds automatically.
+• Content automatically created by “scraping” RSS feeds.

-• Gathering stuff from many sources and releasing it in its original form without making it distinctive or different.
+• Aggregating information from multiple sources and publishing it in its original form without adding unique value.

-What Happens If You Create Content For Your Page Automatically?
+What Happens If You Automatically Generate Content for Your Page

 An Illustration Of “White Hat” Auto-Generated Content